cyberbotics/webots/docs/guide/lidar-sensors.md

 From the `SICK LD-MRS` specification, it can be either 0.5, 0.25 or 0.125 degrees.
 Internally, the `Lidar.horizontalResolution` is directly affected by this field.
 The value could be one of the following: `0.5 [deg]`, `0.25 [deg]` or `0.125 [deg]`.
-Unlike the sensor specification, the angular resolution is constant over the entire scan.

 The `physics` field specifies if the sensor should be affected by physics (mass = 1 [kg]) or not.